medic/cht-interoperability/README.md

 ![](./docs/images/flow.png)

-See more information on the [CHT interoperability](https://docs.communityhealthtoolkit.org/apps/concepts/interoperability/) page on the doc site.
+See more information on the [CHT interoperability](https://docs.communityhealthtoolkit.org/apps/concepts/interoperability/) page on the CHT documentation site.

 ### Services